Vicachu42/shopping-assignment/README.md

 - A product can't be put into the cart twice
 - Error message if you try to put the same product in the cart twice
 - Error message if you try to delete a product from the cart that doesn't exist
+- When adding a product, you get info about the specific product.

 This is missing:
 -